 - The organization is likely to be the target of DDoS attacks that could stress infrastructure.

 - DevOps teams see a need for separate development and/or testing environments.

 - Demands for service are distributed geographically, making the distribution of workloads across different data centers a way to optimize performance.

 - Multiple cloud contracts already exist, and so access and management need to be centralized.

 - Multiple cloud contracts already exist, and costs are beginning to spin out of control.

 - The writing is on the wall, and you want to prepare your organization for a multi-cloud competitive environment.

-Staying with a single cloud provider might be a strategy for smaller companies with very limited needs when it comes to cloud computing.
-But for most enterprise organizations, and especially those with heavy technology needs, a solid multi-cloud strategy will beat single cloud adaptation almost every time.
+Staying with a single cloud provider might be a strategy for smaller companies with very limited cloud computing needs.
+For most enterprise organizations, especially those with heavy technology needs, a solid multi-cloud strategy will beat single cloud adaptation.